 Giles teaches Butokuryu Aikijujutsu at the Melbourne Aikijujutsu Club

-He is available for appointments on Wednesdays and Saturdays.
+He is available for appointments in Fitzroy on Sundays.